Course Descriptions and Registration

 Because a transcript cannot be generated in Skyward until a student starts 9th grade, the registrar will need to add it as transfer credit once the student begins high school.
 Counselors/registrars must also verify that the student passed the Math 1 class before adding the credit to their transcript.
 (If the course was taken outside of our district, and grades cannot be verified through Skyward, the parent/student must provide the needed documentation.)

-8th Grade Course Request Parent Letter
+8th Grade Parent Letter

-Tooele Junior High Counselors will be going to all 7th grade Language Arts classes to help all 7th grade students complete their 8th grade online course requests.
+Tooele Junior High Counselors will be going to all 7th grade Language Arts classes to help 7th grade students complete their 8th grade online course requests.
 A course request form is included for you to complete beforehand.
 Students, please return your completed form to your Language Arts teacher before your scheduled date.
 Before making your course request, please review the course descriptions.

 For course descriptions, applications, etc., please visit https://tooelejuniorhigh.tooeleschools.org/, click on Counseling – Course Description and Registration – 8th grade Class Registration